12th International Conference on Peace and Nonviolent Action

 Topic – The Role of Youths in Building a Peaceful Society

 There will be one Round-Table for youths on the above topic.
 Youths from all over the world are invited to participate in this Round-Table.
-The youth who wants to participate in it should email to icpna@anuvibha.org his views about the topic in 100 words.
+Any youth who wishes to participate in it should email to icpna@anuvibha.org their views about the topic in 100 words.
 The Round-Table Convener will choose nine best participants on the basis of their write-ups.
 The youths must register in large numbers.
-They can sit as observers, listen to speakers and participate in discussions at the round- table or any other session they would like to attend.
+They can sit as observers, listen to speakers and participate in discussions at the round-table or any other session they would like to attend.
 The Round-Table will be of one and a half hours duration.
 Each youth participant will get seven minutes.
-The last date for the proposal will be 30th September,2026.
+The last date for the proposal will be 30 September 2026.

 Last Date for Speakers at Plenaries, Workshops and Round-table for Youths